aarongilly/smart-store-gillespie/README.md

 - Descriptive dimensions: state, year, month
 - Numeric metric: total sales amount
-- Aggregations: sum and average
+- Aggregations: sum
 - Slicing: by state
 - Dicing: by year

-- Drilldown: from year to month
+Given the volume of data I'm working with, drilling down to the level of *months* isn't going to produce

 ### 2. **Which stores are most dependent on supplier (X)?**